pylbm/pylbm/doc/_source/learning_scheme.rst

 - ``scheme_velocity``: the velocity of the scheme denoted by :math:`\lambda` in the previous section and defined as the spatial step over the time step (:math:`\lambda=dx/dt`) ;
 - ``schemes``: the list of the schemes.
-In pyLBM, several coupled schemes can be used, the coupling being done through the equilibrium values of the moments.
+In pylbm, several coupled schemes can be used, the coupling being done through the equilibrium values of the moments.
   Some examples with only one scheme and with more than one schemes are given in the next sections.
   Each element of the list should be a dictionay with the following key words: